Anoenymous/DaL/README.md

+## Change experiment settings
+Alter the codes between lines 20-71 following the comments in *DaL_main.py*.

-## To switch between subject systems
+#### To switch between subject systems
     Comment and Uncomment the lines 33-40 following the comments in *DaL_main.py*.

     E.g., to run DaL with Apache, uncomment line 33 'subject_system = 'Apache_AllNumeric'' and comment the other lines.

-## To change experiment settings
-Alter the codes between lines 20-71 following the comments in *DaL_main.py*.

-### To save the experiment results
+#### To save the experiment results
     set 'save_file = True' at line 21.

 ### To change the number of experiments